Happy Ladybugs is a board game having the following properties:

 The first line contains an integer , the number of cells on the board.

-The second line contains a string describing the cells of the board.
+The second line contains a string that describes the cells of the board.

 Sample Input 0

 Sample Output 0

 The four games of Happy Ladybugs are explained below: